radoid/subframe/README.md

 The framework requires the user to implement autoloading function in the main `index.php` (the "front controller").
 A minimal example is included.
 The simplest `index.php` (for the folder structure suggested above) could be as follows:

+	<?php
 	define ('ROOT', $_SERVER['DOCUMENT_ROOT']);
 	define ('HOME', rtrim(dirname($_SERVER['SCRIPT_NAME']), '/').'/');

-	// Auto-loading mechanism written as a part of the configuration function __autoload($classname) {
+	// Auto-loading mechanism written as a sort of a configuration set function __autoload($classname) {
 		(@include ROOT.HOME."../application/models/$classname.php")
 			or (@include ROOT.HOME."../application/libraries/$classname.php")